jenkinsci/zulip-plugin/README.markdown

 Zulip notification is a post build action step, that posts notification about build statuses to Zulip Streams.
 The step allows you to configure two optional parameters:
 * **Stream** = The stream messages will be sent to for this job.
 Will override default stream from global settings.
-Be sure not to leave it blank in both places
+Be sure not to leave it blank in both places.
+You can use build variables in stream name.
 * **Topic** = The topic messages will be sent to for this job.
 Will override default topic from global settings.
 If blank in both places, job name will be used as topic.
+You can use build variables in topic name.

 #### Freestyle project